rawahabinkhalid/Gen-AI-Powered-Documentation-Specialist/README.md

 ## Features

-- **Automated BRD Generation**: Utilizes advanced AI agents to analyze meeting transcripts and produce well-structured BRDs.
+- **Automated Business Requirement Document (BRD) Generation**: Utilizes advanced AI agents to analyze meeting transcripts and produce well-structured BRDs.
 - **Agent Roles**: Includes a Business Analyst agent and a Subject Matter Expert (SME) agent to ensure both functional and technical requirements are accurately captured.
 - **Semantic Search and File Read Tools**: Enhances the agents' capabilities to process and extract relevant information from transcripts.
 - **Gradio Interface**: Provides an easy-to-use web interface for uploading meeting transcripts and displaying the generated BRD.